Yohannfra/clementine-remote-bash/README.md

 ## About Clementine Remote Bash
 clementine-remote enables you to remote control Clementine from a bash terminal on the same computer clementine is running on.
 This is useful for automation tasks.

-(first idea for the script was to remote control clementine over the network.
-But this needs more investigation in the protocol buffer on command line.
-So for this time now we control with dbus-commands.)

 ## Installation
 #### Prerequisites
    * qdbus